OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 - `"some_osm_key": true` means that the element must have a tag with the key `some_osm_key` while its **value can be anything**.
 - `"some_osm_key": false` means that the element **must not** have a tag with the key `some_osm_key`.

 To match against multiple values of the same key one could write multiple conditions.
-However this will often result in a lot of repetitive code wherefore a shorthand array notation exists:
+However, this will often result in a lot of repetitive code wherefore a shorthand array notation exists:
 `highway": ["motorway ", "trunk", "primary"]` The previous example will match any elements that contain the key `highway` with a value of either `motorway`, `trunk` or `primary`.
 You can also use `true`, `false` and regular expressions in this notation.

 For more complex tag matching scenarios **Regular expressions** can be used.
 They are written as normal strings enclosed by slashes (`/`) and use Dart's regular expression syntax and semantics, which is the same as for [JavaScript regular expressions](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Regular_Expressions).